Jimbly/dcjam2025/Jimb-TODO.md

 TODO
 * inventory
+  * show info to the left with the bonuses
+* "settings" text overlay on pause menu / inventory
 * change combat to happen when you step onto their square; show enemy stats when looking at them
 * tap-to-move (forward) is immediately starting repeat, no delay
 * don't load sprite_near (shouldn't show up in /texmem)